 The recovery of oil prices in the second half of 2016 has helped the Russian economy recover from negative growth in 4Q16.

 The performance of the iShares MSCI All Country World Index ETF (ACWI) depends on the performance of key global indicators.

-The US Conference Board Consumer Confidence Index showed a massive improvement in March 2017.
+The US Conference Board Consumer Confidence Index fell in April 2017.

-US 4Q16 GDP saw an annualized growth rate of 2.1%, which is higher than the market (QQQ) (IWM) forecast of 2%.
+US 1Q17 GDP saw an annualized growth rate of 0.7%, which is lower than the market (QQQ) (IWM) expectation of 1.2%.

 Germany’s Ifo Business Climate Index strengthened to 112.9 in April 2017 compared to 112.4 in March 2017.